Contact Us Contact Us

-We’re full of fun, effective school fundraising ideas to help you get the money you need for your new playground.
+We’re full of fun, effective school playground fundraising ideas to help you get the money you need for your new equipment.

 It’s not just the equipment you need to think about when building your new playground.
 You often need to think about design, surfacing, and installation costs too.
 Choosing Image Playgrounds helps you bring those extra costs down, as we offer a free site survey and 3D design for your play space.

 We know that quality playgrounds don’t come cheap but will work hard to help you get the best play space for your budget.
 By using some of these school playground fundraising ideas, you’ll raise the money you need in to time.

 Inviting parents and family members to events hosted on the play space helps show them exactly what you hope to achieve.
 If you’ve got a school play on, for example, have the audience gather on your playground before the show or during the interval.
 Sell refreshments and talk about your plans for improvements.